 The Company's License Agreement with JHU/APL has been terminated due to non performance.

-The License Agreement with JHU/APL was in default on December 31, 2009 and the Company was notified verbally on April 13, 2010 that the License Agreement was terminated for non-performance.
+The License Agreement with JHU/APL was terminated August 10, 2010.
 The loss of the technology rights which were covered under the License Agreement will likely have a detrimental impact to the Company.